V3 Max Rev C design update | October 2021 release

 Operation & control

 A detailed description of the V3 Max board operation and control is available here in our online product documentation (“Docs”.

 The following items are included by default with each Max.

-- ePot.V3 Max board with attached triple voltage power supply module
+- ePot.V3 Max board with attached triple voltage power supply board

 - IR receiver module with 6 inch 3-wire square pin connector cable